Leg Amputation Compensation Amounts Calculate – How Much Can I Claim?

 It’s important to recognise that the data provided above is not exclusive to leg amputations and is not directly related to negligence.

 Whilst it may seem strange that slips, trips and falls can cause leg amputation, it really does depend on where you slip, trip and fall.
 A fall from height because of a slip or trip can lead to massive trauma to the leg.
 A slip into machinery can have consequences that are equally as bad.
+But any of these scenarios could allow you to make a leg amputation compensation claim.

 Our next section will give you more insight into leg amputation claims made after an injury in the military; please read on if this is of interest to you.

-Whilst initially your prospects for a full life may seem bleak after a leg amputation, it is important to remember that there is help available for those who have been through this traumatic experience.
+Whilst initially, your prospects for a full life may seem bleak after a leg amputation, it is important to remember that there is help available for those who have been through this traumatic experience.

 Initially, after your amputation, whether traumatic or surgical, you will experience pain and swelling.
-Compression garments may help to reduce the swelling and pain and aid recovery, but it is essential you look after your wound as much as possible to ensure the best fit for a prosthesis should you require one in the long term.
+Compression garments may help reduce the swelling and pain and aid recovery, but it is essential you look after your wound as much as possible to ensure the best fit for a prosthesis should you require one in the long term.

 Most leg amputation claims include the following types of compensation: